 After BAMS:

 You can go for an MD or MS in Ayurveda after completing your BAMS.
 BAMS graduates can also pursue higher studies in many medical-related disciplines.
-A few options include Master’s in Public Health, Master’s in Health Administration, Post Graduate Diploma in Emergency Medicine and many other postgraduate courses.
+A few options include a Master’s in Public Health, a Master’s in Health Administration, Post Graduate Diploma in Emergency Medicine, and many other postgraduate courses.

 After BHMS: